-For the year ended December 31, 2019, EBITDA was \$0.1 million, or 0% of revenue, as compared to EBITDA loss of \$0.4 million for 2018.
-The increase in EBITDA for the year ended December 31, 2019 was principally due to the higher revenue less certain direct costs offset by an increase in SG&A and Non-Op.
-Operating loss was \$0.6 million for the year ended December 31, 2019, as compared to operating loss of \$0.1 million for the year ended December 31, 2018.
+For the year ended December 31, 2020, EBITDA was \$0.5 million, or 3% of revenue, as compared to EBITDA of \$0.1 million for 2019.
+The increase in EBITDA for the year ended December 31, 2020 was principally due to COVID-19 foreign government assistance credits of \$0.3 million.

-The difference between operating income (loss) and EBITDA (loss) for the years ended December 31, 2019 and 2018 was principally due to corporate management expenses.
+The difference between operating income (loss) and EBITDA (loss) for the years ended December 31, 2020 and 2019 was principally due to the government assistance credits, as well as lower foreign currency exchange and corporate management expenses compared to the prior year period.